Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 ## FAS CLI

 This section describes the basic capabilities of the Firmware Action Service (FAS) CLI commands.
 These commands can be used to manage firmware for system hardware supported by FAS.
-Refer to the prerequisites section before proceding to any of the sections for the supported operations.
+Refer to the prerequisites section before proceeding to any of the sections for the supported operations.

 The following CLI operations are described: